 Be Bold If You Want To

-In conclusion, you only live once, so if you want to be bold, be bold.
-Don’t waste energy pushing yourself around, just get out of your comfort zone.
-The secret to life success is getting out of your comfort zone!!
-Trying new things, note what works, and try again.
+The secret to life success is getting out of your comfort zone!
+Trying new things, noting what works for you, and trying again.
 Improvement or change is often incremental and based on a mix of successes and failures.